 And they said to him: Lord, he hath ten pounds.

 shall abound: and from him that hath not, even that which he hath,

 from the Catholic Encyclopedia

-shall identify or divide these two celebrated apologues [The Parable of The Talents
+shall identify or divide these two celebrated apologues [The Parable of

-was a bondslave; all that he had or acquired would be his master's property.
+"servant" was a bondslave; all that he had or acquired would be his

-disclosing a law of life, seems not to harmonize with Christian
+while disclosing a law of life, seems not to harmonize with Christian

 kindness.
 Yet the analogy of God's dealings--not "mere" benevolence,

 For the diversity of talents, note St. Paul, I Corinthians 12:4 and the